The CCG's Governing Body brings together experienced clinicians and managers with knowledge of a range of healthcare environments.

 As the CCG’s Clinical Chairman David is responsible for leading the Governing Body and ensuring that it discharges its responsibilities in accordance with the CCG’s Constitution.
 He is also responsible for building and developing the Governing Body and its relationship with the Membership.

-Adam Doyle is the CCG’s Chief Accountable Officer (Chief Executive) and started in October 2016.
-He has held a number of senior healthcare roles over the past nine years in both the public and private sector as a commissioner and a provider of healthcare services.
-Most recently, Adam was the Chief Accountable Officer at NHS Merton CCG in London.
+He has held a number of senior healthcare roles over the past ten years in both the public and private sector as a commissioner and a provider of healthcare services.
+Before working in Sussex, Adam was the Chief Accountable Officer at NHS Merton CCG in London.
 Adam was with NHS Merton CCG from its establishment in 2013 and focused on integrating health and care in a community setting.
 Prior to this role Adam was the Director of Private Care and Community Services at The Royal Marsden NHS Foundation Trust.

 Chief of Clinical Leadership and Engagement - Dr Andrew Hodson